pratzlaff/e0102/README.md

 Now for each of i3 and s3, generate the fits for current CalDB.
 ```
-for det in i3 s3; do
+time for det in i3 s3; do

   export DET=$det
   obsids=$(obsids $det)